Prepare Your Home

 Some things you can do around your home include:

-- Identifying where and how to turn of the mains supply (e.g. water, power and gas, etc.)
+- identifying where and how to turn off the mains supply (e.g. water, power and gas, etc.)

 Logan City Council provides a range of tools and resources to help residents prepare ahead of natural disasters.
 The following video is an easy to follow, common sense approach to help make sure all Logan residents are ready and prepared for when a disaster strikes.

 Download the 8 Tips to help prepare your home and family ahead of natural disasters (PDF 2066 KB) brochure, a quick guide that Council produced to help your family get ready for natural disasters and emergencies.
 This brochure is also available in Easy English (PDF 640 KB) or by audio below.

 During an emergency, there may be disruption to essential services, power and water supply.
 Ensure your family is prepared and able to cope with any disruptions by having a well-stocked emergency kit.
 Your emergency kit should be kept in a safe and easily accessible place.

 Some of the essential items to have in your emergency kit include: